Environmental Policy and Innovation Grants

 Range and Average of Financial Assistance

-For most recent competitively awarded grants in the area of economics - related to Environmental Economic Workshops: range is $35,000 - $95,000, with an average award of ~$70,000.
-Related to Environmental Economics Dissertations and Early Career Research: range is $35,000 - $75,000, with an average of ~$60,000.
-Related to Environmental Economic Research: range is $75,000-$300,000, with an average of ~$250,000.
-There were no earmarks included for the period FY 2010 through FY 2019.
-For recent awards related to community driven environmental protection strategies, the range is from $25,000 to $200,000, with an average around $100,000
+In FY2024, EPA will fund a set of small (no more than $40,000 per award), unsolicited noncompetitive grants for research and workshops.
+When competitive solicitations have been released in the past (FY2010 and prior years), the following types of grants were awarded: (1) for Environmental Economic Workshops: range of $35,000 - $95,000, with an average award of ~$70,000; (2) for Environmental Economics Dissertations and Early Career Research: range of $35,000 - $75,000, with an average of ~$60,000; and (3) for Environmental Economic Research: range of $75,000-$300,000, with an average of ~$250,000.
+For recent awards related to community driven environmental protection strategies, the range is from $25,000 to $200,000, with an average around $100,000.

 Regulations, Guidelines and Literature